 - a room specifically to meet the needs of the disabled person

 Some properties can be made exempt from council tax.
 These exemptions include properties where:

 - all residents are under 18 years old

 - one or more of those in the house has a severe mental impairment.

-For details of these and other cases where reductions apply, please call the customer contact team on 0344 980 3333.
+For details of these and other cases where reductions apply, please contact us.